 Our most important technology partnerships are with data platform vendors.
 We collaborate with these vendors to build high performance connectivity to their data sources.
-We have 36 optimized data platform connectors to popular data platforms from vendors such as Amazon.com, Cloudera, Inc., International Business Machines Corporation, or IBM, Microsoft Corporation, Oracle Corporation, salesforce.com, inc., SAP AG and Teradata Corporation.
+We have 38 optimized data platform connectors to popular data platforms from vendors such as Amazon.com, Cloudera, Inc., IBM, Microsoft Corporation, Oracle Corporation, salesforce.com, inc., SAP AG and Teradata Corporation.
 In addition, some of our technology partners, such as Teradata Corporation, are resellers of our products.